stride3d/stride-docs/en/diagnostics/STRDIAG000.md

 # Diagnostics Warning STRDIAG000

 > There is an Attribute Contradiction on '{0}' Member. `[DataMemberIgnore]` Attribute on a `[DataMember]` is not supported.
-Except if it has also `[DataMemberUpdatable]` Attribute.
+> Except if it has also `[DataMemberUpdatable]` Attribute.

 ## Explanation

-Adding `[DataMember]` and `[DataMemberIgnore]` to the same member is not supported.
+Adding @Stride.Core.DataMemberAttribute and @Stride.Core.DataMemberIgnoreAttribute to the same member is not supported.
 This would be a contradiction.
 It would mean the Serializer should serialize the member and ignore it at the same time.
-The `DataMemberUpdatable` attribute makes the combination valid again as it negates the `DataMemberIgnore` for the binary Serializer.
+The @Stride.Updater.DataMemberUpdatableAttribute  makes the combination valid again as it negates the @Stride.Core.DataMemberIgnoreAttribute for the binary Serializer.

-## Example
+## Example: Invalid cases

 The following example generates STRDIAG000 on each property: